 - Fleas are extremely tough.
 They may have evolved to withstand immense pressures when the host tries to crush them.

-- Fleas pass through four different life stages: eggs, larvae, pupas, and adults.
+- Fleas pass through four different life stages: eggs, larvae, pupae, and adults.
 The larval stage involves a series of three molts to grow progressively larger, while during the pupa stage, they weave a silk cocoon to transform into an adult.
 It takes about three to four weeks to reach the adult stage.
-They can live anywhere between two months and a year.
+They can live anywhere from a few days to several weeks, and up to three months in optimal conditions.

 - One of the most interesting facts is that fleas can leap up to 7 inches vertically and 13 inches horizontally.
 Given their small size, it’s one of the most impressive jumpers relative to body size in the entire animal kingdom.